sanger-tol/treeval/docs/output.md

 ## longread-coverage

-Longread Coverage uses Pacbio HiC reads to generage a coverage bigWig as well as a trio of depth.bigbed files.
+Longread Coverage uses Pacbio HiC reads to generate a coverage bigWig as well as a trio of depth.bigbed files.

 <details markdown="1">
 <summary>Output files</summary>